ajongbloets/julesTk/README.rst

 See the `click_me` example for a demonstration of this paradigm.

 Be aware that this paradigm is not easy to implement in multi-threaded applications.
-In those cases it may be better to use a polling mechanism in the MainThread to periodically update the View.
+In those cases it may be better to use a polling mechanism in the MainThread to periodically update the FrameView.

 Application flow
 ================